tr GAF vs Owens Corning Shingles | Tucson Roofer's Guide

 Initial Comparison at a Glance

-Before we get into the nitty-gritty, here’s a high-level look at how GAF and Owens Corning stack up on the metrics that matter most.
+Before we get into the weeds, here's the quick version of how the two stack up on the stuff that matters.

 Feature GAF Owens Corning Primary Differentiator